- Open Access

 As with every modeling exercise, there are a number of limitations to the current analysis.
 First, there are uncertainties about the herd effect in IPD due to the lack of published data on herd protection induced by each vaccine.
 In the current model, it was assumed that both vaccines would have the same herd protection effect, thus the inclusion or exclusion of equal herd effect would not impact the model results, unless herd protection differed by vaccine.
 It is difficult to accurately predict the evolution of indirect effect – these could potentially depend on the prior use of PCV7, underlying IPD serotype distribution, schedule used in children etc. [77, 78].
 This assumption might be changed with the availability of future data.
 Another complicating feature is serotype replacement, especially in the elderly age-group [73, 76, 79].
 Second, while robustly designed studies from various countries using PHiD-CV demonstrate statistically significant protection against IPD caused by serotype 19A, results from ecological studies are mixed.
 The potential reasons for this discrepancy are many, including confounding factors and biases inherent to such study designs.
 To account for this a low estimate for VE against 19A IPD was tested in a scenario analyses, and PHiD-CV still resulted in cost-savings over PCV13 indicating the importance of focusing on overall IPD protection and potential benefits against NTHi AOM from using PHiD-CV.
 Finally, the local data were limited as the NHIRD is a claim insurance database, which is less accurate than active surveillance data.
 Opinions of infectious disease specialists were used to validate the ICD-9 codes and output of incidence data to ameliorate this issue.
 Moreover, extensive sensitivity analyses have been conducted to test the robustness of the results and conclusion.

 In conclusion, PHiD-CV 2 + 1 UMV was projected to provide comparable prevention of IPD and pneumonia cases and greater reduction of AOM cases and would be cost-saving as compared with PCV13 2 + 1 in Taiwan (assuming price parity between the vaccines).
 This outcome was observed to hold well when accounting for parameter uncertainties using deterministic and probabilistic sensitivity analyses.
 The relative price of the vaccines was found to be a significant parameter that affects the results.
 Further studies on the indirect effect of the vaccines need to be undertaken to present a more robust result.
+The Additional file 2 stresses the general context and observations that were made in the present study.

 Availability of data and materials